We independently select featured hotels and may earn a commission if you book through the links below.

 All accommodations include a terrace or balcony.
 Rooms do not have kitchens, while residences (1–3 bedrooms) do.
 Many of the villas feature both indoor and outdoor fireplaces.

-I have a lot of thoughts on the various view types that I will put in my full Shore House at The Del review —stay tuned.
+I have a lot of thoughts on the various view types in my full Shore House at The Del review.

 - No View / Partial Ocean View / Resort View / Bay View Rooms & Villas: May face the resort, Glorietta Bay, internal or external areas with limited view.
 Available as two queen rooms or 1–3 bedroom residences.